-Everything You Need to Know about Obamacare Cost Assistance 2019
+Everything You Need to Know about Obamacare Cost Assistance For 2020

-Below is a break down of everything you need to know about cost assistance on 2019 health plans under the Affordable Care Act (ObamaCare).
+We cover everything you need to know about cost assistance on 2020 health plans under the Affordable Care Act (ObamaCare).

-In other words, here is everything you need to know about Premium Tax Credits, Cost Sharing Reduction Subsidies, Medicaid and CHIP, HSAs, and Medical Deductions for 2019 all in one page.
+In other words, here is everything you need to know about Premium Tax Credits, Cost Sharing Reduction Subsidies, Medicaid and CHIP, HSAs, and Medical Deductions for plans purchased during open enrollment 2020 all in one page.